 Multi-region support in Cloud Files

-Rackspace allows you to choose the data center where you would like to store your content.
-You may select our Dallas (DFW), Chicago (ORD), North Virginia (IAD), Hong Kong (HKG), or Sydney, Australia (SYD) locations through our multi region support.
-This means you can have your Cloud Servers or Dedicated Servers in one location and your data in another.
-Or, you can keep them in the same data center to reduce latency and take advantage of free bandwidth using our internal data center network, ServiceNet.
+Rackspace enables you to choose the data center where you want to store your content.
+You can select the Dallas (DFW), Chicago (ORD), North Virginia (IAD), Hong Kong (HKG), or Sydney, Australia (SYD) location through Rackspace multi-region support.
+This means that you can have your Cloud Servers or Dedicated Servers in one location and your data in another.
+Alternatively, you can keep them in the same data center to reduce latency and take advantage of free bandwidth by using our internal data center network, ServiceNet.

-Customers who only serve certain geographic regions may also find it helpful to locate the Cloud Files objects as close to that region as possible.
-Note that not all third-party libraries that communicate with Cloud Files have been updated to support multiple regions.
-In some cases if the tool you use isn’t uploading to the region you expect, you can contact Support and ask them to change your account’s default region.
-That may get the tool to use your preferred region for file transfers.
+Note: Not all third-party libraries that communicate with Cloud Files support multiple regions.
+In some cases, if the tool that you use isn’t uploading to the region that you expect, you can ask Rackspace Support to change your account’s default region.
+Taking this step might get the tool to use your preferred region for file transfers.

-You don’t need to do anything to set up multi region capabilities for your account.
-All U.S. accounts have access to multiple regions.
-If you use the Auth 1.1 or 2.0 API, you may choose which endpoint to interact with; once you’ve authenticated against the regional endpoint, your Cloud Files operations will only affect that region’s content.
-So, if you have content in two locations and you want to make edits, you will have to make those edits in both locations.
+You don’t need to do anything to set up multi-region capabilities for your account.
+All US accounts have access to multiple regions.
+If you use the Identity API, you may choose the endpoint with which you want to interact.
+After you authenticate against the regional endpoint, your Cloud Files operations only affect that region’s content.

-If you have customers around the world, don’t forget that you can deliver your content rapidly with Akamai’s Content Delivery Network (CDN), which caches content at global edge locations and saves users time because the requested content is received from within the region instead of coming from the origin data center.
+If you have customers around the world, you can deliver your content rapidly with Akamai’s Content Delivery Network (CDN), which caches content at global edge locations and saves time because the requested content is received from within the region instead of coming from the origin data center.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License